Ch3dd4rGoblin/skin.TetradUI/README.md

 TetradUI is a Graphical User Interface for Kodi media center, a open-source application available on multiple platforms.

-The aim with TetradUI is to resurrect the classic blades-style user interface found in the original Xbox360 dashboard.
-Also found in the works of Team Blackbolt and Jezz_X with projects MC360 and JX720 respectively.
+The aim with TetradUI is to resurrect the classic blades-style user interface found in the original Xbox360 dashboard and also in the works of Team Blackbolt and Jezz_X with projects MC360 and JX720 respectively.
+TetradUI is a fork of JX720 by Jezz_X.

 ------------------------------------------------------------------------
 How to install and use TetradUI using Kodi: